Clamentos/FabRISC/src/spec/Section5.typ

         [Memory Mapped IO],

         [FabRISC reserves a portion of the high memory address space to _Memory Mapped IO_.
-This region, which size depends on the `IOS` parameter of the system, is not cached and byte addressable in little-endian order.
+This region, which size depends on the `IOS` parameter of the system, is not cached (not considered part of memory space) and byte addressable in little-endian order.
 If a hart wants to transfer data to an IO device it can simply execute a memory operation to this region without further complications.
 The IO devices must map all of its IO related registers and state to this region in order to be accessible.
 Multiple channels or buses can potentially be employed to reduce the latency in case other transfers are already taking place as well as increasing the bandwidth.
 The area starts at address `0xFFF`...`F` and grows upwards based on the `IOS` parameter.],

         [FabRISC provides the *Input Output size* (`IOS`) 4 bit ISA parameter, to indicate the size of the memory mapped IO region in bytes.
 The possible values are listed in the table below:],